Python iter() Example | iter() Function In Python Tutorial

 Python iter() Example

-Iteration object remembers an iteration count via internal count variable.
+The iteration object remembers an iteration count via an internal count variable.

 Once the iteration is finished, it raises the StopIteration exception and iteration count cannot be